 - how to check that your students are learning,

 - how to evaluate after the fact lesson effectiveness,

-- how to construct, make, evaluate and interpret tests,
+- how to construct, create, evaluate and interpret tests,

 - how to use a syllabus,